vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/encryption/overview.md

 - You trust the cloud key management solution with creating, managing, and hosting your organization's secrets and keys.
 - You enable all on-premises applications and services that rely on accessing encryption services or secrets to access the cloud key management system.

-### Hybrid (bring your own key)
+### Bring your own key

-With this approach, you generate keys on dedicated HSM hardware within your on-premises environment, then transfer the keys to a secure cloud key vault for use with cloud resources.
+With a bring your own key approach, you generate keys on dedicated HSM hardware within your on-premises environment, then securely transferring these keys to a cloud based management system such as Azure Key Vault for use with your cloud-hosted resources.

-Hybrid key management assumptions: Using a hybrid key management system assumes the following:
+Bring your own key assumptions: Generating keys on-premises and using them with a cloud-based key management system assumes the following:

 - You trust the underlying security and access control infrastructure of the cloud platform for hosting and using your keys and secrets.
 - Your cloud-hosted applications or services are able to access and use keys and secrets in a robust and secure way.